jramos/cgminer_manager/README.md

 A web manager for cgminer written in Ruby on Rails.
 It allows for remote management and monitoring of a multiple cgminer instances.
 Features include:

-* Pool summary - aggregate miner statistics
+* Pool and miner summary pages
-* Miner summary - an overview of miner status
+* A breakdown of miner performance and configuration
-* Miner detail - a breakdown of miner performance and configuration
+* The ability to send API commands to one or more miners

 ## Requirements